mda-primetr/Spencer_et_al_2021/docs/WGS.md

 ### Pre-analysis of samples starting from fastqs.
+In order to run fastqs for a single sample through JAMSalpha, use the JAMSalpha command on bash, with one line per sample, as in the example below:
 ```bash
 JAMSalpha -f /path/to/forward/Sample_R1.fastq -r /path/to/reverse/Sample_R2.fastq -d /path/to/JAMSdb/JAMSdbApr2020_96Gbk2db -A metagenome -p SamplePrefix
 ```

+The database used for this paper was built in April2020 and can be found [here](https://hpc.nih.gov/~mccullochja/JAMSdbApr2020_32Gbk2db.tar.gz).
+Please note that other more recent JAMS-compatible kraken2 databases are now available.

 ### Comparison between samples
 #### Building a feature table using the outputs from JAMSalpha